Kazmirchuk/nats-tcl/CoreAPI.md

 Resets the option(s) to default values.

 ### objectName connect ?-async?
-Opens a TCP connection to one of the NATS servers specified in the `servers` list.
+Opens a TCP connection to one of the NATS servers specified in the `servers` list and performs the NATS protocol handshake.

 Without the `-async` option, this call blocks in a (coroutine-aware) `vwait` loop until the connection is completed, including a TLS handshake if needed.